DawnPaladin/blog/_posts/2021-12-22-Rewarding-work.md

 >
 > This is an important insight from Herzberg's research: if you instantly improve the hygiene factors of your job, you're not going to suddenly love it.
 At best, you just won't _hate_ it anymore.
 The opposite of _job dissatisfaction_ isn't _job satisfaction_, but rather an _absence of job dissatisfaction_.
 They're not the same thing at all.
 It _is_ important to address hygiene factors such as a safe and comfortable working environment, relationships with managers and colleagues, enough money to look after your family -- if you don't have these things, you'll experience dissatisfaction with your work.
 But these alone won't do anything to make you love your job -- they will just stop you from hating it.

-Hygiene factors are like the things you have to get right when developing a video game but which no-one is likely to praise you for: things like the camera, loading times, and (usually) the controls.
+Hygiene factors are like the things you have to get right when developing a video game but which no-one is likely to praise you for: things like the menus, camera, and loading times.
 Your goal should be to get them to the point where they get out of the way of the things people actually enjoy, which we call **motivators.** Motivators include:
 - challenging work
 - recognition
 - responsibility